google/skia/site/dev/sheriffing/trooper.md

   questions regarding bots managed by the Chrome Infra team and to get visibility into upstream failures that cause problems for us.

+- See [this page] for details on how to connect to the different Skia bots.

 - To log in to a Linux bot in GCE, use `gcloud compute ssh default@<machine name>`.
 Choose the zone listed for the
   [GCE VM](https://console.cloud.google.com/project/31977622648/compute/instances)